Ed94/SectrPrototype/Readme.md

 # Sectr Prototype

-This prototype aims to flesh out ideas I've wanted to explore futher when it came to code editing and tools for code in general.
+This prototype aims to flesh out ideas I've wanted to explore futher on code editing & related tooling.

 The things to explore:

 * 2D canvas for laying out code visualized in various types of ASTs
 * WYSIWYG frontend ASTs
 * Making AST editing as versatile as text editing.
+* High-performance UI framework designed & built for AST editing.
-* High-performance generating a large amount of UI widget boxes with proper auto-layout & no perceptible rendering-lag or input lag for interactions (frametimes stable).
+* Generating a large amount of UI widget boxes with proper auto-layout & no perceptible rendering-lag or input lag for interactions (frametimes stable).
 * Model-View-Controller interface between code managed by a 'backend' (both in memory and filesystem) and the UX composition (which has separate filesystem composition).

 The project is so far in a "codebase boostrapping" phase.